Pretty and great to drive, Porsche's 924 coupe is also something of a sports car bargain. Here's what you need to know before buying one.

 WHAT TO LOOK FORBODYWORK & CHASSIS

 One of the most common 924 rot-traps is the area around the bottom rear corner of the front wings, where a bolt attaches the lower part of the outer wing to the floorpan.
+The bettery tray is another weak spot, corroding through and allowing water to leak into the interior and fusebox, causing predictable electrical havoc.

 Being a Porsche, the 924 left the factory with resolutely consistent 7mm door panel gaps, so any significant deviation from this is likely evidence of a car that has suffered a shunt at some point.
+Also ensure the pop-up headlamps work and sit flush when lowered.
+Misalignment could be a sign of poor body repairs, while a failed motor can't be replaced and will need replacing.

 The standard 924’s engine may be the least powerful, but it’s also one of the least troublesome, not least as it’s a non-interference engine, meaning a snapped cambelt doesn’t necessarily mean a detonated engine.
 However, changing the 924’s cambelt is relatively straightforward, so make sure it’s been done recently.
 Diligent owners will have replaced the tensioner pulley at the same time.